najamelan/async_runtime/README.md

 The purpose of `async_runtime` is to make it convenient to spawn and run futures.
 It allows library authors to call [`rt::spawn( future );`](spawn) rather than having to take a `T: Executor`, yet let client code decide what kind of executor is used.
-Currently the choice is between futures 0.3 `LocalPool` and the [juliex](https://github.com/withoutboats/juliex) threadpool.
-Other implementations might be added later.
+It avoids pulling in the entire network stack/reactor of several runtime crates like runtime, tokio, async-std just because you want to use a few libraries that provide an async interface and they all depend on their favorite runtime. `async_runtime` tries to keep it fast and light.

 Some key features: